antonio-apm/kelly-criterion/README.md

 # Kelly's Criterion for Optimal Bet Sizing
 The math behind the famous optimal bet size formula "Kelly's Criterion".
-Please see the PDF [Kelly_Criterion.pdf](Kelly_Criterion.pdf) for an explanation of the formula and its derivation.
+See the PDF [Kelly_Criterion.pdf](Kelly_Criterion.pdf) for an explanation of the formula and its derivation.

 Kelly's criterion provides a simple formula for the optimal bet size in a gamble with two outcomes under certain assumptions: